LukasFuchs/FDCSGm/Benchmark/RigidBodyRotation/README.md

 ## Advection scheme

 As simple as this problem sounds, it is rather difficult to preserve the initial shape, mainly due to numerical diffusion or due to inaccuracies of an interpolation.
-Here, I use *four* different advection schemes to advect the temperature (for more details, see [/FDCSGm/AdvectionProblem/](https://github.com/LukasFuchs/FDCSGm/tree/main/AdvectionProblem)):
+Here, I use *four* different advection schemes to advect the total temperature, where the courant criteria is equal to one (for more details, see [/FDCSGm/AdvectionProblem/](https://github.com/LukasFuchs/FDCSGm/tree/main/AdvectionProblem)):

 1. *The upwind scheme*<br>
-    -> Here, I use a courant criteria of one and the total temperature is advected.<br>

 2. *The Staggered Leap Frog (SLF) scheme*<br>